Rayid Ghani: Policy efforts

+He has also testified in front of the US Senate in 2023 and the US House of Representatives in 2020, on AI Governance and Regulation.

-Research Contributions
+Research contributions

-Ghani's research focuses on developing and applying machine learning, data science, and artificial intelligence methods to large scale social problems in areas such as education, healthcare, economic development, criminal justice, energy, transportation, and public safety.
+Ghani's research focuses on developing and applying machine learning, data science, and artificial intelligence methods to large-scale social problems in areas such as education, healthcare, economic development, criminal justice, energy, transportation, and public safety.
 His work has previously focused on text analytics, fundraising, volunteer, and voter mobilization using analytics, social media, and machine learning., and data mining.
 Rayid's research contributions have been in the areas of text mining, co-training, active learning, consumer behavior modeling, and fraud detection.